 Tapachula is characterized by having gastronomy beyond the flavors of seafood because it contains among its dishes the acidity of fruits and the delicious flavor of Chiapas.

-The tapachultecos in their parties prepared the palmito stewed with spices; the delicious "sopa de pan de manteca", the little pig in pulique and the baked pig, the "chompipe" in pulique that today we call a turkey in mole.
+The tapachultecos in their parties prepared the palmito stewed with spices; the delicious "sopa de pan de manteca", the little pig in pulique, and the baked pig, the "chompipe" in pulique that today we call a turkey in a mole.

 It should be noted that Tapachula food has had a great influence on oriental cuisine, due to a large number of immigrants from eastern countries who live in this city, since eastern food is already part and legacy of the cuisine of Tapachula and this is the cuisine of Chiapas.